gmadrone/gm-git/README.md

 # gm-git
-This is my git repository for all the tpu colab changes.
+This is my git repository for all my working github projects.